ksea-cal/ksea-nft/README.md

 ```
 cd ksea-nft
 ```
+Editing:
-3. use standard git commands to pull, push, commit, etc.
+- use standard git commands to pull, push, commit, etc.
+- as this is a relatively small project, there is no need to fork or branch.